agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 There is a similar "lower storage" shelf that mounts under the desk at the front edge.
 I did not order one because I like to have my desk surface very close to my knees in the sitting position, and the lower storage would add 4″ to the bottom of the desk.
-It also costs $100.
+Like the "upper storage", it also costs $100.

-The ability to add some storage to my desk and raise my monitors was the feature that originally drew me to the Nookdesk and was what finally sold me on them.
+The ability to add some storage to my desk and raise my monitors was the feature that originally drew me to the Nookdesk and was what finally sold me on it.

 ## Accessories